mongodb/laravel-mongodb/README.md

 ### Relations

-By default, relationships are not stored as Object Ids.
+By default, relationships are not stored as ObjectIds.
 If you need relationships to be stored as ObjectIds, you can specify that they should be by adding them to the $casts array:

 ```php
 use Jenssegers\Mongodb\Eloquent\Model as Eloquent;